 As a link resolver, Alma publishes the activation status of electronic holdings (all unsuppressed holdings) to Primo Central in an institutional holdings file, which Primo Central then uses to determine the full text availability of electronic holdings for each institution.
 To publish electronic holdings to Primo Central, you must configure and run a publishing profile in Alma.
-For more information regarding the publishing of Alma records to Primo Central, view the following presentation:

 When working with a Network Zone, the system publishes electronic holdings from the Network Zone and each member institution at the same time and creates the following, respectively: